 - Qualifying debts of €20,000 or less; - Net disposable income of €60 or less per month (after payment of reasonable household expenses and excluded debts, if any).
-Child Benefit is not counted, but wages, welfare benefits, income from a pension and contributions from other household members are to be included; - Assets worth €400 or less This does not include an (essential for everyday activities) motor vehicle worth €1,200 or less, essential household equipment and appliances, books, tools and other items of equipment reasonably necessary for employment of business but does seem to otherwise include any asset (asset is not defined) irrespective of any mortgage or charge to which it is subject; - Debtor must be domiciled in the State; - Debtor must be insolvent (unable to pay his or her debts in full as they fall due) based on current, contingent and prospective liabilities and current and prospective assets and income; - Debtor must not have entered into a transaction at an undervalue or given a preference in the preceding two years; - Debtor must not have incurred 25% or more of the qualifying debts during the six months ending on the application date; - Debtor will not be eligible on a number of grounds connected with previous or existing applications of a similar nature under the legislation, for example, a rejected DRN application in the previous 12 months; - Finally, FLAC's reading of S.23 (6) (a) is that any person with a mortgage on a family home will be excluded from applying for a Debt Relief Notice as the value of that home in its entirety seems to be considered an asset.
+Child Benefit is not counted, but wages, welfare benefits, income from a pension and contributions from other household members are to be included; - Assets worth €400 or less This does not include an (essential for everyday activities) motor vehicle worth €1,200 or less, household equipment and appliances that are reasonably necessary to maintain a reasonable standard of living, books, tools and other items of equipment up to a value of €6,000 reasonably necessary for employment of business but does seem to otherwise include any asset (asset is not defined) irrespective of any mortgage or charge to which it is subject; - Debtor must be domiciled in the State; - Debtor must be insolvent (unable to pay his or her debts in full as they fall due) based on current, contingent and prospective liabilities and current and prospective assets and income; - Debtor must not have entered into a transaction at an undervalue or given a preference in the preceding two years; - Debtor must not have incurred 25% or more of the qualifying debts during the six months ending on the application date; - Debtor will not be eligible on a number of grounds connected with previous or existing applications of a similar nature under the legislation, for example, a rejected DRN application in the previous 12 months; - Finally, FLAC's reading of S.24 (6) (a) is that any person with a mortgage on a family home will be excluded from applying for a Debt Relief Notice as the value of that home in its entirety seems to be considered an asset.